 Promoted clubs from the Championship, like Leeds last year, will see their stadiums appear in FIFA 22 thanks to EA's relationship with the Premier League.

-It's almost a shoo-in that Norwich and Watford will be promoted, but their stadiums are already in FIFA 21.
+Norwich and Watford were two of the three promoted teams, but their stadiums were already in FIFA 21.